 The thermophilic proteinase activates with a simple temperature change.
 The whole process is easily automated in a single tube using standard laboratory equipment – a standard thermocycler can be programmed to carry out the extraction or use MicroGEM's PDQeX Nucleic Acid Extractor for simple automation.

 The result?
-Single-tube nucleic acid extractions, even from challenging samples, compatible with most downstream applications.
+Single-tube nucleic acid extractions, even from challenging samples, compatible with STR, PCR, qPCR and Whole Genome Sequencing without purification steps.